The other George Town -Part One

 NMEA devices are a challenge to protect so my guy, DR Ewen Thomson, designed his own box just for this application.

-NMEA lighning arrester
+NMEA lightning arrester

 The last piece of kit I need to deal with is the radar.
 A power cable and an ethernet cable.
 Both are relatively straightforward to protect, it is just that I cant find the end of the cable!
 Buried somewhere behind miles of wire looms.
 A project for another day.